 Clip-On Tuner: Snark SN5X

 The Snark name is synonymous with clip-on tuners, and for good reason.
-The Snark SN5X works flawlessly and also offers a great value for the price you’ll pay for it.
+The Snark SN5X is the best clip-on guitar tuner and works flawlessly.
+It also offers great value for the price you’ll pay for it.

 The tuner is incredibly accurate and the display is easy to read.
 The tuner is also very flexible and easy to use and the display can be swiveled 360 degrees so you can get the angle just right.
 Additionally, the tuner also features a built-in tap tempo metronome.